johnpankowicz/govmetting-testbfg-2/README.md

 * Clone the repo: `git clone https://github.com/govmeeting/govmeeting.git` or download zip file:`https://github.com/govmeeting/govmeeting/archive/master.zip`

-If you only want to develop the front-end Angular / Typeacript code, there are stub routines for the Asp.Net WebApi calls, see [Develop Angular Frontend Only](#develop-angular-frontend-only).
+If you only want to develop the front-end Angular / Typeacript code, there are stub routines for the Asp.Net WebApi calls, see [Develop Angular FrontEnd Only](#develop-angular-frontend-only).

 To develop both the Angular front-end and the Asp.Net backend, you can use either Visual Studio or Visual Studio Code.